What is the TMF and MATCH List, and How to Get Removed From It.

 According to this MasterCard you’ll stay in the system for 5-years.

-How Do You Get Off the List?
+How Do You Get Off the TMF and MATCH List?

 You’ve ended up terminated and on the list.
 So now what?
-The only way to get off MATCH is through the bank that put you there.
-So when you are made aware of it, the first step is to contact your previous provider.
-There is no doubt that you will be given the run a round, there will be many phone transfers, until you get to the right person, or get forwarded to the processing bank themselves.
+The only way for you to get off MATCH is through the bank that put you there.
+So when you are made aware of it the first step is to contact your previous provider.
+There is no doubt that you will be given the run a round.
+You will be put on many phone transfers until you get to the right person.
+You may get forwarded to the processing bank themselves.

-Commonly a termination is a result of numerous chargebacks.
-CB’s can be fixed with time.
-Banks will wait till all chargebacks have been corrected prior to considering reinstatement.
-If you believe you were unfairly terminated, you must work with the bank that added you to get your business name removed or the details changed.
+Commonly a termination is a result of high chargebacks.
+You can fix CB’s with time.
+Banks will wait till all of your chargebacks have been corrected prior to considering to reinstatement you.
+If you believe you were unfairly terminated you must work with the bank that added you to get your business name removed or the details changed.